Advocates, correctional officers’ union react to planned closure of state prisons

 But, the decision is being criticized by the New York State Correctional Officers and Police Benevolent Association.
 NYSCOPBA’s president Mike Powers says it will affect more than 900 of its members.

-“He effectively ruined 900 families and their Christmas in a year that we can’t soon pass fast enough,” Powers said of Governor Cuomo.
+“He effectively ruined 900 families and their Christmas in a year that we can’t soon pass fast enough,” Powers said of Gov. Andrew Cuomo.

 DOCCS says even with the closures, it does not anticipate layoffs.
 “We’re hoping to absorb some of these individuals into some of the other facilities as they move the inmates into the other facilities and we’re hoping to do so with very little disruption to our members families and their communities and the places where they reside, their children go to school and worship and whatnot,” Powers said.